fortuneonyeka/ruby-enumerable/README.md

 ```
 You can also use [Online Ruby Compiler](https://www.tutorialspoint.com/execute_ruby_online.php).
 Just copy the contents of test.rb there and it will execute the program for you.

+To run rspec tests do the following:

+- Install rspec with `gem install rspec`
+- In the terminal(Command Promt) and already in the project folder type: `rspec`
+- Feel free to modify and create your own tests.

 ### Authors

 👤 **Ihedoro Fortunatus**